lewis-benson-401-d49/image-lamda/README.md

 #### `.env` requirements (where applicable)

-There are no env requirements
+There are no env requirements.

 #### How to initialize/run your application (where applicable)

-Upload a jpg to numsandstuff bucket, the lambda will be triggered by the upload, and update the images.json file.
+Upload a jpg to the numsandstuff bucket; the lambda will be triggered by the upload and update the images.json file.

 #### Steps Create a new Bucket

-Click services on the nav bar
+Click services on the nav bar.

 Hover `storage` -> click on S3

-Click the create bucket button on the right.
+Click the Create bucket button on the right.

-Leave the default settings, add a name, and unblock public access
+Leave the default settings, add a name, and unblock public access.

 Create Button

-Click permissions tab, edit the bucket policy
+Click the permissions tab, edit the bucket policy.

 Add a new policy

-Click the button on the right to add actions. search for S3 then add GetObject
+Click the button on the right to add actions.
+Search for S3, then add GetObject

 ```js
 {